Counselling training FAQs

 The following courses are accredited by the Counselling and Psychotherapy Central Awarding Body (CPCAB):

-Our Postgraduate Diploma in Counselling Children in Schools course is awarded by the University of East London and accredited by the British Association of Counselling and Psychotherapy (BACP).
+Our Postgraduate Diploma in Counselling and Psychotherapy for Children and Young People in Schools course is awarded by the University of East London and accredited by the British Association of Counselling and Psychotherapy (BACP).

 Do you provide any funding?

 We want our counselling training courses to be as accessible as possible.
-That’s why we provide bursary funding for four of our courses:
+That’s why we provide bursary/scholarship funding for five of our courses:

-You'll need to meet certain requirements to apply for a bursary.
-Take a look at our bursary eligibility requirements on Our bursaries page.
+You'll need to meet certain requirements to apply for a bursary or scholarship.
+Take a look at our bursary eligibility requirements on Our bursaries and scholarships page.

 Am I able to request reasonable adjustments or learning support on the courses?